matiasecharri/react-minimal-boilerplate/README.md

 ## 👨‍💻 Author

 Created with passion and attention to detail by [Matias Echarri](https://github.com/matiasecharri).
-Reach out if you’re using it — I’d love to hear what you build!
+Reach out if you’re using it, I’d love to hear what you build!

 ## 📄 License